dotnet/docfx/Documentation/tutorial/intro_template.md

 Introduction to *DocFX Template System*
 ===============================

-*DocFX Template System* provides a flexible way of defining and using templates.
+The *DocFX Template System* provides a flexible way of defining and using templates to control how the final output files are rendered.
+These files provide the **content** used to publish a DocFx-generated web site.
+Note that is different than the *HTML templates* discussed in [Walkthrough Advanced: Customize Your Website](./walkthrough/advanced_walkthrough.md), which are used to control the **styling** applied to the web site.

 As the following DocFX workflow shows,